Nukesor/archivebot/README.md

 - I don't handle all media files yet.
 Feel free to create a pull request for this.

 ## Installation and starting:
+**This bot is developed for Linux.** Windows isn't tested, but it shouldn't be too hard to make it compatible.
+Feel free to create a PR.

+Dependencies:
+- `poetry` to setup a virtualenv and run everything conveniently.
+(If you don't want poetry, you need to install the dependencies defined in `pyproject.toml` by hand.)
+- A sql database. archivebot uses sqlite by default
+- `7zip` if you want to use the zip feature

-Clone the repository:
+1. Clone the repository:

         % git clone git@github.com:nukesor/archivebot && cd archivebot

-Now copy the `archivebot/config.example.py` to `archivebot/config.py` and adjust all necessary values.
-You'll need `poetry` to setup a virtualenv and run everything conveniently.
-(If you don't want poetry, you need to install the dependencies defined in `pyproject.toml` by hand.)

-Finally execute following commands to install all dependencies, initialize the database and to start the bot:
+2. Execute the following commands to install all dependencies and to initialize the database:

         % poetry install
         % poetry run ./initdb.py
-    % poetry run ./main.py

-Additionally, if you want to use the zip feature, you need to install `7zip` on your system.
+3. Either start the archivebot once or copy the `archivebot.toml` manually to `~/.config/archivebot.toml` and adjust all necessary values.

+4. Start the bot: `poetry run ./main.py`

 ## Configuration